hqcasanova/pin-pad/README.md

 The valid code is defined as an environment variable in the [`.env`](/.env) file.

+A non-semantic styling version of the repo using Tailwind CSS is available on the [tailwind branch](https://github.com/hqcasanova/pin-pad/tree/tailwind).

 ## General description

 - The app’s behaviour details are inspired by this design: https://dribbble.com/shots/3295791--Wrong-PIN For example, the pin is cleared after validation, just as in the animation.